H. L. Gold: Life and family

-H. L. Gold was Jewish, and there are claims that he at first had to write under pseudonyms because publishers feared the readers' potential antisemitism.
-He was drafted in to the US Army during the Second World War, serving in the Pacific theater of Operations.
+H. L. Gold was born on April 26, 1914 in Montreal, Quebec, Canada.
+Gold was born Jewish, and there are claims that he at first had to write under pseudonyms because publishers feared the readers' potential antisemitism.
+He was drafted into the United States Army during World War II, serving in the Pacific War.
 As a result of trauma during his wartime experiences, he developed agoraphobia which became so severe that for more than two decades he was unable to leave his apartment.
 Towards the end of his life, he acquired some control over the condition.

 His marriage to Evelyn Stein ended in divorce in 1957, and his second marriage was to Muriel "Nicky" (Nicholson) Conley.
 He died in 1996.

-His brother Floyd C. Gold, writing under the pen name Floyd C. Gale, was the primary book reviewer for Galaxy from 1955–1963.
-His son E. J. Gold is an artist, writer, musician and one of the oldest online gamers.
+His brother Floyd C. Gold, writing under the pen name Floyd C. Gale, was the primary book reviewer for Galaxy from 1955 to 1963.
+His son E. J. Gold is an artist, writer, and musician.